Argentina–England football rivalry: Facts and figures

+Official titles comparison

 Club level

 At the club level, matches have also been heated.
 Argentine and English clubs have not had many chances to play against each other, but when they have done so there have been notable incidents.
-The most memorable matches happened in the now defunct European/South American Cup.
-In 1968, Estudiantes de La Plata played against Manchester United for the Cup, then known as the "Intercontinental Cup".
+The most memorable matches happened in the Intercontinental Cup.
+In 1968, Estudiantes de La Plata played against Manchester United for the Cup.
 The first leg was in Buenos Aires, where Estudiantes' supporters were highly vocal and the game was played in a very physical manner with a disputed red card and physical injury.
 Manchester United could not recover the 1–0 deficit in the second leg and Estudiantes won the title.

 Nine years later, in 1977, Liverpool refused to play against Boca Juniors, so Boca played against European runner-up Borussia Mönchengladbach and obtained their first cup.
 In 1978, Liverpool alleged "scheduling conflicts"; the cup was not played.

 During the 1978 European tour of River Plate, the Argentine team achieved a 2–1 victory over Sheffield United.
 The match was played at Bramall Lane as part of the transfer of Alejandro Sabella to the English club.

 In 1984, Independiente played Liverpool for the trophy that, by this point, had been renamed the "Toyota Cup".
 The format had also changed, to a single game played in Japan, making it easier for teams to attend.
 Independiente won 1–0 with a goal by José Percudani.

 At the 2007 Peace Cup (held in Japan) between Argentine side River Plate and English club Reading, the game ended in a 1–0 win for the Argentines.
 Likewise at the 2009 Edmonton Cup in Canada, River Plate defeated Everton 1–0 with a goal scored by Ariel Ortega.

 The most recent match between an English and Argentine club was between Arsenal and Boca Juniors in July 2011, a friendly staged in London as part of the annual Emirates Cup.